-The WVDEP 2002 303(d) list of water quality impaired streams does not list the intake source, Lower Dog Run.
-Lower Dog Run did not appear on the 1998 WVDEP 303(d) list.
-The USEPA STORET system reported a testing event on August 2, 2000 for the Station ID MW-013-0028 located approximately 400 feet downstream from the PWS intake.
-Testing consisted of limited metals, fecal coliform and general field chemistry approximately 5 miles upstream of the intake.
-Testing at this location was conducted for the five-year period and is located in the USEPA Legacy STORET.
+The WVDEP 2002 303(d) list of water quality impaired streams does not list the intake source.
+The WVDEP has yet to analyze the data from Watershed Groups D and E for the 305(b) report; however, the watershed was included in the most recent sampling endeavor and will be sampled every 5th year from that date.
+The USEPA STORET system did not report a testing event.
 Water quality data from a USGS sampling station is unavailable.
-The WVDEP website did not have total maximum daily load reports for the source stream.
-No fish consumption advisories are currently issued for the source stream.
-The SDWIS reported two relevant violations for MCL exceedances.
+The WVDEP website did not have total maximum daily load reports for the intake source.
+No fish consumption advisories are currently issued for the intake source.
+The SDWIS did not report relevant violations for MCL exceedances.